The Eden Bulletin

 There can be no doubt that the #PristineParish Program is transformative, both of the environment and of community wellbeing.
 What else keeps us pounding the beat?

-A local champion need only press-gang pikkers from time to time and allocate Duke of Edinburgh Award volunteers to make a #PristineParish Program infinitely sustainable, as grabbers and vests get passed on from retiring pikkers to newcomers.
+Eden or some other similar entity need only press-gang pikkers from time to time and allocate Duke of Edinburgh Award volunteers to make a #PristineParish Program infinitely sustainable, as grabbers and vests get passed on from retiring pikkers to newcomers.

 The Environmental Stewardship Credit system ensures that every program is verifiable, since litter haul reports are scrutinised by a third party Validation and Verification Body to determine whether the standard of performance has been met.